MicrosoftDocs/msteams-docs/msteams-platform/samples/install-collaboration-control.md

 # Install Collaboration controls

 > [!NOTE]
-> Currently Collaboration controls are available only in [public developer preview](~/resources/dev-preview/developer-preview-intro.md).
+> Currently, Collaboration controls are available only in [public developer preview](~/resources/dev-preview/developer-preview-intro.md).

 In this article, you'll learn how to install Collaboration Controls.
 The following are required to build and deploy Collaboration Manager applications using the Collaboration controls: